marius92mc/movie-recommending-system/README.md

 "\connect rs;" to connect to the newly created rs database created above, and "\d" will show the available tables from the connected database.

+Install npm packages needed for React

+    $ npm install

+Any changes on the React components from app/templates/client/components/ or app/templates/client/index.js file should be followed by the <i>build</i> command.

+Build bundle.js from all the npm packages, scripts with behavior defined in package.json,

+    $ npm run-script build

+or to build bundle.js and run the webpack server

+    $ npm run-script run

 To download the <b>dataset</b> that will be used, run the following script

     $ python download_dataset.py